roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 1. Understanding the Technologies
 2. LSP Servers are Only Half the Picture
-2. Neovim Configuration Goals
+3. Neovim Configuration Goals
 4. Neovim Plugins which Solve Problems
-3. Lunarvim - An IDE Layer with Sane Defaults
+5. Lunarvim - An IDE Layer with Sane Defaults
-4. Adding Support for New Programming Languages
+6. Adding Support for New Programming Languages
+7. Keeping Everything Up-To-Date
+8. Conclusion

 ## Understanding the Technologies